trudramukerji14/SentenceTransformer_MTL/README.md

 ```

 ## How to Run Demo Locally
+One can run the SentenceTransformer_MLT.ipynb file located in the notebooks subdirectory using jupyter notebooks.

-One can run the .py file in the notebook subfolder as follows.
-This is not recommended since the current .py file is a conversion of the the previous .ipynb
+One can run the sentencetransformer_multitask.py file in the notebook subfolder as follows (This is not recommended since the current .py file is a conversion of the the previous .ipynb, a more polished .py file is to be added later)
 ```
 python sentencetransformer_multitask.py
 ```